HaroldMansfield/business-prompts-and-workflows/README.md

 ## Important note

 These resources are educational and operational starting points.
-Review all outputs before using them in your business, especially legal, financial, employment, privacy, compliance, or regulated-industry materials.
+It's best to review all outputs with a licensed professional before using them in your business, especially legal, financial, employment, privacy, compliance, or regulated-industry materials.